chrisgrieser/nvim-origami/README.md

 ## Credits
 - [@magnusriga](https://github.com/neovim/neovim/pull/27217#issuecomment-2631614344)
-  for a more performant implementation of fold text with highlighting.
+  for the more performant implementation of fold text with highlighting.

 ## About the developer
 In my day job, I am a sociologist studying the social mechanisms underlying the